 – Metro is the best way to get around DC, and one day passes with unlimited rides are available.
 Metro is paperless now, so you will have to buy a SmartTrip card.
 These can be purchased at all Metrorail stations.

 – Make your trip to Washington DC even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Washington DC or around the area.
+Check out Tripadvisor for all the activities and organized tours in Washington DC or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!